麻豆社国产

 An innovative trial was conducted this year using a portable carbonator.

-“This machine burns logging residue at high temperatures to produce biochar, which is beneficial for soil health,” Weaver said.
+“This machine burns logging residue at high temperatures to produce biochar, which is beneficial for soil health,” Weber said.

 Biochar is a type of charcoal made from plant materials.
 It’s what is left after heating organic matter like wood or crop waste.